elastic/enterprise-search-network-drive-connector/README.md

 #### `network_drives_sync_thread_count`

-The number of threads the connector will run parallelly for fetching documents from the Network Drive.
+The number of threads the connector will run in parallel when fetching documents from the Network Drive.
 By default, the connector uses 5 threads.

 ```yaml
 network_drives_sync_thread_count: 5